Skagit

 No. Your septic inspection should always determine if you need to pump.
 A general recommendation is to pump when your septic tank is 1/3 full of solid materials.
 Don’t waste money by pumping unnecessarily!

-Are there special requirements if my system has a special treatment system?
+If my system has a special treatment system are there special requirements?

 Yes, these systems require ANNUAL inspections.
 They require a maintenance contract with a certified Operations & Maintenance Specialist.
 This information must be recorded on your property title so that future property owners become aware of this contract (Sample Title Notice).